SleepingBearDesign/muskegon-risers/content/store/iphonecase.md

 id = "111"
 title = "iPhone Case"
 shorttitle = "iPhone Case"
 description = "This case looks sleek and tough.
 It fits your phone perfectly with precisely aligned holes.
-The solid, acrylic back is scratch-resistant and the TPU sides make it easy to take off.

--Back is made of Acrylic composite
--Flexible Thermoplastic Polyurethane (TPU) sides -Holes line up with phone's functions
--Back is solid and scratch resistant
--Graphics are UV printed on the back of the case; sides are transparent -Printed in the USA" mini = "Sleek and tough." slug = "iphonecase" imgurl = "assets/img/store/iphonecase/iPhoneCase.jpg"
+The solid, acrylic back is scratch-resistant and the TPU sides make it easy to take off.<br><br>-Back is made of Acrylic composite<br>-Flexible Thermoplastic Polyurethane (TPU) sides<br>-Holes line up with phone's functions<br>-Back is solid and scratch resistant<br>-Graphics are UV printed on the back of the case; sides are transparent<br>-Printed in the USA" mini = "Sleek and tough." slug = "iphonecase" imgurl = "assets/img/store/iphonecase/iPhoneCase.jpg"